Christian Santos

-Christian Robert Santos Kwasniewski (born 24 March 1988) is a Venezuelan professional footballer who plays as a forward for Anzoátegui.
+Christian Robert Santos Kwasniewski (born 24 March 1988) is a Venezuelan professional footballer who plays as a forward who plays for Trujillanos.

 Club career

 Early career

 Born in Ciudad Guayana, Bolívar, Santos moved to Germany at the age of six as his father received a new job in the country.
 After starting his career at SV Lippstadt he moved to Arminia Bielefeld in 2003, and made his senior debut for the latter's reserve team on 6 May 2007, coming on as a late substitute in a 3–0 Oberliga Westfalen home win against Sportfreunde Lotte.

 Santos scored his first senior goal on 1 April 2009, netting his team's second in a 3–1 away win against Delbrücker SC.
 After failed to make a single appearance with the first team, he left the club in 2011.

 Belgium

 On 9 August 2011, Santos signed for KAS Eupen in the Belgian Second Division.
 He scored a 15 goals during his first season, and added a further ten in his second.

 In April 2013, Santos moved to Belgian Pro League club Waasland-Beveren, but failed to appear in a single match due to a severe knee injury.